 Talk to lots of different staff.
 Spread your questions around.
 Can they answer fully or do they say “you’d better ask my head of department”?
 Why are they fobbing you off to someone else, do you think the management structure works?

-If you don’t get all your questions answered at the open evening, do not hesitate to phone up and tell them you have some more questions.
+If you don’t get all your questions answered at the school open day, do not hesitate to phone up and tell them you have some more questions.
 How do they respond to your call?
 Do they take time to answer fully?

-Let me know if these questions helped you in the comments below!
+Let me know if these questions helped you prepare for a secondary school open day in the comments below!

 More reading: If you have a year 6 child why not find out what all the fuss is about SATS?